Impact Evaluation of Policies and Programmes: Estimation and Analysis of Causal Impacts

 In case you prefer to use the 10 weeks in a different way, please agree with your tutor during your first exchange.

 To pay the tuition fee, please make the transfer to the following account.
-Upon payment, you will be registered as student, and contacted by your tutor.
-On average, this takes 1-2 weeks.
+Upon payment, you will be registered as a student and contacted by your tutor.
+Please note that we need to receive the payment by the application deadline.
+On average, it takes 1-2 weeks between your transfer of funds and us receiving it.

 Bank account no. 65.76.18.705